beyarkay/masters-thesis/src/02_background.md

 $$

 Modern implementations of a perceptron have changed many aspects of Rosenblatt's initial description.
-The threshold was replaced with the combination of a scalar bias $b$ term and a comparison with zero:
+Firstly, the threshold was replaced with the combination of a scalar bias $b$ term and a comparison with zero:

 $$